BipulRaman/AboutBihar/docs/index.md

 ## Contribution

 Software Engineering is already completed for the project, as you see the portal is live.
 This will be a community driven portal.
 Anyone can come and contribute.
-There will be an approval system of the artile to ensure the authenticity and quality of the article.
+There will be an approval system to ensure the authenticity and quality of the article.

 > [!NOTE]
 > We need information contributors / editors to add pages and articles there.
 Information type would be the details on festival / food / culture / geographical entity of Bihar.
 If anyone of you are interested to contribute, please drop me a message.